Medical Student Education

 The CHFM faculty involved with our Medical Education Program are:

 Our faculty teach in a number of required first, second and third year courses, including Essentials of Patient Care; Ethical and Legal Issues in Medical Practice; Physical Diagnosis; Epidemiology, and the Medicine, Psychiatry, and Family Medicine/Geriatrics clerkships.

 Our faculty serve as course directors for the following 4 required courses, plus many electives:

 |First Year Preceptorship

 This course consistently rates as one of the highlights of the first year.

-In an evaluation of all third year clerkships conducted by the Evaluation Subcommittee of the Curriculum Committee, our clerkship and OB/GYN tied for the highest overall rating.
-This rating was based on a combination of student evaluations, clerkship structure, educational methods, and syllabus quality; and
+In an evaluation of all third year clerkship conducted by the Evaluation Subcommittee of the Curriculum Committee, our clerkship and OB/GYN tied for the highest overall rating.
+This rating was based on a combination of student evaluations, clerkship structure, educational methods, and syllabus quality.

 Students can satisfy the fourth year Medicine requirement by spending four weeks on the Family Medicine inpatient service.
 The Family Medicine option is popular and all slots are filled early in the process.
 Students have responded well to the changes that were implemented to produce a more consistent and rigorous experience.